Digital Realty Trust Inc at Raymond James Institutional Investor

 Frank Garrett Louthan - Raymond James & Associates, Inc., Research Division - MD of Equity Research

 All right.
-Great.
-Well, thanks, everybody, for being here.
-Really appreciate it.
+Good afternoon.
 My name is Frank Louthan.
-I'm the senior telecom analyst here at Raymond James covering data centers, telco and cable names here for us.
-Today, very, very pleased to have Digital Realty Trust back with us.
-We have Matt Mercier and Bill Griffis, here with us.
+I'm the senior (inaudible) analyst here at Raymond James, covering data centers, telecom and cable and a bunch of other things.
+I'm very pleased to have Digital Realty Trust here again with us this year.
+We have Matt Mercier here.
+He's going to go through a couple of quick slides on the company, give you a little bit of the lay of the land there, and then I'll go through some questions, get some from you folks and hopefully learn a little bit.
+Matt, turn it over to you.

-We're going to start off.
-Matt is going to run through a couple of slides about digital to get to know them a little bit better, and then we'll jump into some questions.
-Would love to get some questions and comments from the audience.
-If you have some, the upper left-hand corner of your screen, there's something as a Q&A feature.
-If you'll submit your questions that way, that would be great.
-And then they'll put them into the chat, send them to me, and we'll get to as many as we have time for.

 |Access to All Earning Calls and Stock Analysis